birdypme/adventofcode-2024/README.md

-# Advent of Code Template for Godot
+# Advent of Code 2024

-This is a simple template to write and visualize advent of code solutions with Godot.
+Advent of Code 2024